-The Leadsinger device

-The Leadsinger lyrics display

-the purpose of karaoke is for the consumer to sing the lyrics to a song "in real time" as the song is playing.
-To accomplish this purpose, it is necessary that the images of song lyrics be presented sequentially so as to match the accompanying music and make the lyrics readable.21 c Print Rights Licenses
+First, the visual representation of successive portions of song lyrics that Leadsinger's device projects onto a television screen constitutes "a series of related images."
+Though Leadsinger suggests that its images of song lyrics are not related, the images bear a significant relationship when examined in context.
+In its complaint, Leadsinger explained that the purpose of karaoke is for the consumer to sing the lyrics to a song "in real time" as the song is playing.
+To accomplish this purpose, it is necessary that the images of song lyrics be presented sequentially so as to match the accompanying music and make the lyrics readable.
+25 c Print Rights Licenses